 After a conviction for driving while intoxicated (DWI), drivers learn about the harsh penalties involved.
 A second DWI carries additional penalties that keep most drivers unable to drive for a year or more.
 The penalties for third and subsequent DWI are even more serious.
 Unlike a first or second DWI, a third DWI is a felony in Missouri.

 Just because you were arrested for drinking and driving a third time does not mean that you have to plead guilty.
 Your experienced Missouri DWI lawyer can raise defenses to get the charges dropped or reduced.
-Contact the Joshua Wilson Law Firm with any questions or concerns you have about your charges and constitutional rights.
+Contact the Higher Level Legal Law Firm with any questions or concerns you have about your charges and constitutional rights.

 Third-Offense DWI in Missouri